-With LazyTown Articles I want to show you a historical overview of LazyTown since 1995.
+With LazyTown Articles we want to show you a historical overview of LazyTown since 1995.
 The website has a blog structure with categories and archive data.
 That way it’s easy to navigate around.

 The articles come from magazines, newspapers and digital records from around the world.
-I have translated the articles into the English language and added the source of origin.
-If present, I used the original photos in the articles.
+We have translated the articles into the English language and added the source of origin.
+If present, we used the original photos in the articles.

 - Why did people write about LazyTown?